Your Council Tax Guide

 You still need to pay your Council Tax bill even if there are council-provided services that you don’t use.
 If you do not pay your bill, the Council can take action to recover the money that is owed.

-Moving house and empty properties
+Moving house and unoccupied properties

 In accordance with S11B(2) of the Local Government Finance Act 1992, Rotherham Council will not apply the long-term empty premium to any class of dwelling prescribed by the Secretary of State as not subject to it.
+We are required by law to send a bill, even if the amount owed is zero.

 Contacting the Council

-If you have questions about your bill or need to update your details, visit the Council website at: www.rotherham.gov.uk/counciltax You can access the Council website for free at your local library or neighbourhood hub.
+You can access the Council website for free at your local library or neighbourhood hub.